PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 - **Low stock level**   -  see the Low stock level component of the Stock page

 ## Combination  tab
+The tab is displayed only if the product is a combination product.

 ### Combination generation